questmaster/kis-ssl-upload/README.md

 * Create new SSL certificate for domain (incl.
 HTTP-01 challenge file upload to FTP server)
 * Log into KIS (using Chrome)
 * Upload SSL certificate / domain key files
-* Can be used in bulk: Add 1-n domains in the config file
+* Can be used in bulk: Add 1-n certificates / domains aliases in the config file

 ## Usage
 * Make sure packages in `requirements.txt` are available